ReMobidyc/ReMobidyc/Tutorials/Grasshoppers/Grasshoppers.md

 ### the "age" task of Grasshopper

-We want to manage the maturity of a grasshopper in the `age` property.
+We want to manage the maturity of a grasshopper in the `age` attribute.
 Although it can be seen as a special case of `gain`, we define it as a user-defined action.

 Select the `Grasshopper` tab and click at the green "+" button at the tasks section to open the task definition browser.